top of page

 Owner and Founder

-Shadia is currently studying a Bachelor of Speech Pathology (Honours), and recently completed a Cert IV in Animal Behaviour and Training.
-They have professional interests in Autism, communication access and supports, and animal-assisted services.
+Shadia is a Certified Practising Speech Pathologist (CPSP) and has completed a Bachelor of Speech Pathology (Honours) and a Cert IV in Animal Behaviour and Training.
+They have professional interests in autism, multimodal communication supports, and animal-assisted services.

-Shadia was formally identified with Autism at the age of three, Generalised Anxiety Disorder at 14, and ADHD combined type at 23.
-Being non-binary, they enjoy discussing the intersectionality of Autism and the LGBTQIA+ community.
+Shadia was formally identified with Autism at the age of three and ADHD at 23.

 As an Autistic person with experience accessing therapeutic supports, Shadia is passionate about sharing how to view Autism from a neurodiversity-affirming perspective.